Social Entrepreneurship To Spur Health (SESH)

 Shufang (BA, MA) is the Communications Director at SESH.
-She started working on the team two years ago and has developed communications strategies for over twenty challenge contests.
+She started working on the team in 2016 and has developed communications strategies for over twenty challenge contests.

 Shufang has extensive experience with social media and strategic communication.
 She helps to liaise with the local community and disseminate our findings widely through social media.
-She is helping to develop the ongoing challenge contest related to women’s participation in a WHO/TDR fellowship.
+She is helping to develop the ongoing spurring social innovation through crowdsourcing projects from TDR global.